Board of Directors

 George J. R. McClean

 Twenty years of progressive Canadian and global experience as an Executive Leadership Team Member, General Manager, P&L Leader, General Counsel/Chief Legal Officer and Corporate Secretary, M&A Leader, Chief Ethics and Compliance Officer, Corporate Social Responsibility Leader, Health and Safety Leader, Professional Accountant, Board Member, Finance Committee Chair, Chief Privacy Officer, and Sales Leader.
 At two Fortune 500 Companies, George leads geographically dispersed teams up to 800 in areas as diverse as consumer goods, B2C, B2B, industrial distribution, services, automotive, fleet, internet/ecommerce, telecommunications, and health and safety.
 He successfully negotiated, closed and integrated 33 Canadian and international M&A transactions valued at over $12B, and negotiated, closed and executed 20 major international corporate sponsorships, including two Olympic and Paralympic Games.
 George also led a $3B sales organization and an operations and corporate sales P&L of over $500M.
 He has a passion for leading organizations, building inclusive teams; coaching, mentoring and advancing careers for talented people.
 He acts with integrity and is dedicated to making a difference in the community.
-His strengths include developing and executing; developing and executing strategy, assessing and embracing risks, rolling up his sleeves to solve complex problems, and achieving excellent results for the team.
+His strengths include developing and executing strategy, assessing and embracing risks, rolling up his sleeves to solve complex problems, and achieving excellent results for the team.

 Janet is an accomplished senior technology and operations executive with global experience in medium to large companies.
 Most recently, she held the position of VP Operations & Technology at Advantage Group International, enabling explosive global expansion, where she also sat as a Director of the Board.
 With broad experience in banking, securities, consulting, B2B relationship management, market research, technology and digital products, Janet has transformed organizations by inspiring high performance teams, in keeping with her conviction that motivated human capital is a company’s greatest asset.
 Janet has more than 15 years' experience as a corporate and non-profit Board director in companies of diverse size and type, including a role as Board chair.
 A passionate champion of literacy, Janet is a tutor for the "Beat the Street" program at Frontier College.
 She mentors in the Cherie Blair Foundation Women in Business Mentorship program, supporting women from around the world to become economically independent contributors to their communities.
 Janet attained a B.Sc. and a MBA in Management Science from McGill University.
 She also holds the internationally recognized Certified Management Consultant (CMC) designation.